pyconca/2019-web/pages/childcare.en.rst

 Thank you for your interest in PyCon Canada childcare.
-Unfortunately, we are unable to accomdate any more children!
+Unfortunately, we are unable to accommodate any more children.

 .. raw:: html